soloplxya/cs4248-g31/README.md

 - `rnn/` contains all scripts for our RNN model
 - `transformer/` contains all notebooks for our transformer model
+- `transformer/model` contains some sample loaded models

 ## Running Instructions

+> [!IMPORTANT]
+> Please ensure that you are using Python runtime version `3.10.12` when running the notebooks/python scripts locally.
+You can adjust this configuration through Anaconda or downloading the relevant packages on the python website.

 ### RNN
 - To run the RNN models, follow the instructions in the [rnn/README.md](./rnn/README.md) file.